API Reference

 You can use bool to get the boolean value of the wrapped secret.
 Other protocol methods (e.g., for length or comparison operators) are not implemented.

-New in version 2.0.0.
+Added in version 2.0.0.

-get_secret_value() T[source]#
+get_secret_value() T[source]

 Return the wrapped secret value.

-class typed_settings.types.SecretStr[source]#
+class typed_settings.types.SecretStr[source]

 A subclass of str that masks the output of repr().